GFX 50R is Fujifilm's rangefinder-style medium format camera

 The magnesium alloy body of the GFX 50R is weather-sealed in 64 places to provide dust and weather resistance, as well as the ability to operate at temperatures as low as -10 degrees celsius.

-The GFX 50R will be available from November, with pricing to be confirmed.
+The GFX 50R will be available from November, with pricing set at AU$7,099 in Australia, with the price tag in other markets yet to be confirmed.

 GFX 100S